Plans for Houston Botanic Gardens unveiled: Botanic Beginnings

 Houston Botanic Garden expects to break ground in 2018 on a 120 acre-site located a short distance outside downtown Houston.
 The first of several planned phases over the next 30 years will lead the design and initial construction of Houston’s next major cultural institution.
 Once open, the garden will provide a place to learn about plants, conservation, and nature, connect Houstonians across different cultures and ethnicities, and provide the missing piece to our world-class city’s greenspace.

-more information: Houston Botanic Phase One “Botanic Beginnings"
+more information: Houston Botanic Garden - “Botanic Beginnings"